Solar Panel Manufacturing

 Approximate Net Recovery on Cost

-Solar panels and inverters carry majority of inventory cost and value : Most solar panels are constructed using specially processed silicon, which when exposed to sunlight results in the generation of direct current (DC).
+Solar panels and inverters carry majority of inventory cost and value : Most solar panels are constructed using specially processed silicon.
+When exposed to sunlight processed silicon results in the generation of direct current (DC).
 Inverters are used in solar installations to convert electricity from DC into alternating current (AC) and tie into the public utility grid.
 Solar panels and inverters are utilized in both residential and commercial/utility applications.
-These two product categories typically carry the majority of the inventory cost, as well as value since the same type of solar panels and inverters are used by, and are saleable to, a wide variety of residential and commercial/utility installation companies.
+These two product categories typically carry the majority of the solar inventory cost, as well as value since the same type of solar panels and inverters are used by, and are salable to, a wide variety of residential and commercial/utility installation companies.

-Utility vs. Residential solar panels: Most solar panels are composed of either 60 or 72 cells, intended for residential and utility/ commercial grade applications, respectively.
+Utility versus residential solar panels: Most solar panels are composed of either 60 or 72 cells, intended for residential and utility/ commercial grade applications, respectively.
 Inventories of solar module manufacturers will likely consist mostly of 72-cell solar panels, though both have value.

 Brand doesn’t impact value, wattage does: Solar modules from top-tier manufacturers are largely of a generic nature, with the specific manufacturer being irrelevant for the most part.
 Solar module cost and pricing is typically referred to in terms of panel wattage.
 Due to their generic nature, a difference of a few pennies per watt can often alter purchasing decisions.
-Current photovoltaic (PV) modules (or solar panels) range from about 280 to 340 watts.
-Older PV modules with lower wattages are saleable at liquidation, but at a lower value.
+Current PV modules range from about 280 to 400 watts.
+Older PV modules with lower wattages are salable at liquidation, but at a lower value.

-Tariff may lower inventory values: The U.S. took action in two pending trade disputes in January 2018, imposing a tariff on imported solar panels from all foreign manufacturers.
-The imposed tariff totals 30 percent in the first year, which will gradually fall to half that figure over the next four years.
+Tariff may lower inventory values: The United States took action in two pending trade disputes in January 2018, imposing a 30 percent tariff on imported solar panels from all foreign manufacturers.
+The imposed tariff lasts through 2021 and will fall by 5 percent annually, dropping to a 15 percent tariff in 2021.
 Prior to the most recent action, which affects all imported solar cells/modules, a tariff was in place on solar cells/modules manufactured in China and Taiwan.
 Suppliers of solar cells/modules intended for the U.S. market averted the previous tariff by moving manufacturing to tariff-free countries such as Vietnam and Malaysia.
-When lending against imported solar modules, potential tariffs and the associated cost of goods increase, need to be considered on product from all foreign manufacturers.
+When lending against imported solar modules, potential tariffs need to be considered on product from all foreign manufacturers.